T20 World Cup: West Indies thump sorry England to lead Group C

 “Disappointing.
 It’s never nice to lose a game, but West Indies played outstanding,” England captain Harry Brook said.

-“We thought it was a chaseable total for sure but it didn’t dew up as much as we expected and didn’t skid onto the bat.”
+“We thought it was a chaseable total, for sure, but it didn’t dew up as much as we expected and didn’t skid onto the bat.”

 Put into bat, West Indies lost both openers in the first seven deliveries of their innings.